AdobeDocs/campaign-classic.en/help/workflow/using/general-data-protection-regulation--gdpr-.md

 snippet: y
 ---

-# General Data Protection Regulation (GDPR){#general-data-protection-regulation-gdpr}
+# Privacy Data Protection Regulation{#general-data-protection-regulation-gdpr}

-The workflows detailed below are installed with the **General Data Protection Regulation (GDPR)** module by default.
-For more on this module, refer to this [section](https://docs.campaign.adobe.com/doc/AC/getting_started/EN/ACC_GDPR.html).
+The workflows detailed below are installed with the **Privacy Data Protection Regulation** module by default.
+For more on this module, refer to this [article](https://helpx.adobe.com/campaign/kb/acc-privacy.html).

 <table>
  <tbody>